mapache-salvaje/server-side-data/TUTORIAL.md

 };
 ```

-**What's happening here:**
-- `rows` contains the actual data for the current page
-- `rowCount` tells the grid the total number of rows available (for pagination)
-- The grid will automatically update its pagination controls based on `rowCount`

-## 7. Putting it all together
+## 14. Putting it all together

-Now see the complete `getRows` function:
+Combining steps 10 through 13, the complete `getRows` function should look like this:

 ```typescript
 const dataSource: GridDataSource = useMemo(() => ({